-I’ve been doing an exercise lately that has really been valuable to me, though the results are hard to measure.
+I’ve been doing an exercise lately that has really been valuable to me, though the results are difficult to measure.

-Once a day, I’ve been questioning something that I know to be true or have good reason to believe to be true.
+Once a day, I question something that I know to be true, or have good reason to believe to be true.

 What if humans are the only life in the whole universe?

 What if terrorists were not responsible for the attacks on 9/11?

 What if everything we’ve been taught in science class is wrong?

 What if some other economic strategy is better than capitalistic meritocracy?